TheMarex/ba-thesis/text/3_pattern.md

 4. Right foot pose

-A hierarchical solver was used to solve the inverse kinematics for that goals in the given order.
+A hierarchical solver was used to solve the inverse kinematics for these goals in the given order.
 It was observed that specifying a good target height for the CoM is of utmost importance for the quality of the IK.
-For the model of \name{Armar IV} that used here, a height of $0.86$ m yielded the best results.
+For the \name{Armar IV} model that was used here, a height of $0.86$ m yielded the best results.

 ### Trajectory export